Cohort-9/todo-ally-william/README.md

 3. Create a PostgreSQL database for this API to connect to.
 Suggestions: [elephantsql.com](http://www.elephantsql.com) or run a database locally.

-4. Create the table with this SQL query(??????????) through the postgreSQL shell.
+4. Create the table with this SQL query through the postgreSQL shell.
 `CREATE TABLE todos ( id serial PRIMARY KEY, completed boolean DEFAULT false, "order" integer, title text NOT NULL);`

 5. Go to terminal.app (mac) / command prompt (windows) and cd into this repository's directory.
 Run the following command to create a .env file to store. ``touch .env``